Satan, also known to many as the devil, is known as the representation of evil in the world.

 Satan was once an angel named Lucifer.

-In both Islam and Christianity, the devil is known most commonly as a fallen angel and sometimes a genie.
+In Christianity, the devil is known most commonly as a fallen angel.
+In Islam, though, he’s depicted as a jinn (genie).

-The story in both these religions is that Lucifer went against God and was banished from heaven.
+The story in Christianity is that Lucifer went against God and was banished from heaven.

 Some variations tell that he put himself forward to be the figure of the suffering of humanity, and when Jesus was chosen, Lucifer let his pride overcome him.